nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 ==========================

 To make it possible to enable a child image from a parent image, you must include the child image in the build script.
+If you need to perform this operation out-of-tree (that is, without modifying NCS code), or from the top-level CMakeLists.txt in your sample, see :ref:`ug_multi_image_add_child_image_oot`.

 To do so, place the code from the following example in the CMake tree that is conditional on a configuration option.
 In the |NCS|, the code is included in the :file:`CMakeLists.txt` file for the samples, and in the MCUboot repository.